Aleph-Alpha/pharia-engine/resource_eval/FINDINGS.md

-# Evaluating Memory Consumption and Request Scaling in Pharia Kernel
+# Evaluating Memory Consumption and Throughput in Pharia Kernel

-For resource intensive skills in written in Python a reasonably sized server (64 GB main memory) on a typical OS/architecture combination (Linux/x86_64) running Pharia Kernel should be able to host up to 500 skills loaded at the same time.
+For resource intensive skills written in Python a reasonably sized server (64 GB main memory) on a typical OS/architecture combination (Linux/x86_64) running Pharia Kernel should be able to host up to 500 skills loaded at the same time.
 Most skills are not CPU bound but wait for external resources to become available.
-Pharia Kernel should be able to handle 1,000 parallel requests (over a variety of these 500 skills).
+Pharia Kernel should be able to handle up to 1,000 parallel requests (over a variety of these 500 skills).

 ## Findings Memory Consumption

-An almost empty Python Skill, but at least with a native `pydantic` dependency consumes as compiled Wasm file around 50 MB.
-Successively adding such skills to Pharia Kernel increases memory consumption first by about 800 MB, second by about 300 MB and each following copy by about 150 MB.
+An almost empty Python skill, but at least with a native `pydantic` dependency consumes as compiled Wasm file around 50 MB.
+Successively adding such skills to Pharia Kernel increases memory consumption first by about 800 MB, second by about 300 MB and each following copy by about 100 MB.

-The file `bench.cmds` adds first one, then another 4 skills to Pharia Kernel.
+The file `bench.cmds` adds first one, then another four skills to Pharia Kernel.
 Each skill is instantly accessed to ensure resource consumption.
 Executing a skill is very fast as soon as the skill is ready.
 On the Mac there seems to be some very aggressive swap out (?) of memory happening, as from time to time resource consumption and wall time changes a lot.
-For example, the first time executing the skill `sample_py1`` after adding another 4 has on the Mac already caused some 2.8 seconds wall time to get some 90 MB of memory in or our, which is not the case on the x86_64 machine where it took less than 30 ms and only 0.5 MB resident memory change.
+For example, the first time executing the skill `sample_py1`` after adding another four, takes on the Mac about 2.8 seconds wall time to get about 90 MB of memory in or out.
+This is not the case on a x86_64 machine, where it took less than 30 ms and only 0.5 MB resident memory change.
 The run to run variance on the Mac is massive, it may also show the same behavior as on the x86_64 machine running Linux.
 For reference the enclosed log files.